 Where to eat

-If you are looking for a food experience, look no further.
-We had an 8 course meal with wine pairing.
+If you are looking for a food “experience” look no further than 100 Maneiras.
+We had an 8-course meal with wine pairing.
 It was emotional.
 Yep, emotional.
 It’s definitely not cheap so be prepared… but you’ll remember it forever.

-Soooo we went here twice while we were in Lisbon.
+Soooo we went to Restaurante Pinóquio twice while we were in Lisbon.
 The food is incredible – and cheap.
 The service is ok, but I wasn’t really expecting anything over the top.
 We had melon with ham, paella, all the steak.
 No reservation necessary.

 What to do

 Buy a ticket to a Hop-on/Hop-off bus tour and hop off in Belém.

 While there, eat all of the Pasteis de Nata at Pastéis de Belém.
 Then walk off the eggs and cream by checking out the Belém Tower.
 Stroll along the waterfront hop back on the bus stop.

 Sintra is a UNESCO World Heritage Site and it’s worth the 30-minute trip outside of Lisbon.
 FYI, there are a LOT of really expensive day trips to Sintra but if you head to the train station you can buy a ticket to Sintra for around €5.
 There’s a bus transfer right outside the Sintra train station and it will drop you off at each of castle.
 I believe it will cost you €2, but again, it’s worth it.